+The answer to the question of how to respond to student writing may be much more simple than it seems.
 The first time you look at a student’s essay, just read it.
 Take time to reflect on what you read before making any comments.
 This strategy will help you to write only the things that matter most and reduce time nit-picking every error.

 Sometimes when responding to writing, our impulse is to point out every imperfection, but that doesn’t help the student or us as teachers.
 Just put away the pen for the first reading, and then balance positive and constructive feedback as you note the most important goals for each student.

 One important step in helping students improve their internal dialogue is allowing them to find their own mistakes.
 It’s true, students won’t find everything you will.
 But, when we provide them with a rubric we have carefully explained and referenced in advance, they should be able to pinpoint areas where they can grow.

 Understanding how students view their writing will help us in two ways:

 - We will be aware of what students think their strengths and weaknesses are.
 In this way, if they think their ideas are excellent, we know that we need to have a conversation with them about how content can be improved rather than writing feedback in the margins and giving them an “unsatisfactory” rating for that component.

 - It prepares students to accept help.
 If they know their writing isn’t perfect, they will be less likely to negatively internalize suggestions for improvement.

 It’s easy to rush through grading papers and leave vague comments like “awkward” or “confusing.”
 Yet, those comments don’t help students, and they typically are not internalized positively.
 A more helpful approach would be to leave kind, specific suggestions.
 For example, “Can you clarify this argument?
 I’m not sure what you mean here” or “Is the hotdog driving the car?
 Try rewording the sentence to clarify.”